tshepang/blog-movies/content/movies/Zatoichi and the One-Armed Swordsman.rst

 but they all seem to involve him in the scene, my favorite being when he confronts the gangsters about an abduction.

-The only performance I enjoyed is that of the prostitute that falls for him.
+The only other performance I enjoyed is that of the prostitute that falls for him.
 A darker movie with the same character is Zatoichi__ (2003).